 Parenting children who display challenging behaviours is always tricky, but parenting children with autism spectrum disorder (ASD) presents a new challenge.
-Because children with autism can have difficulty coping with many situations, they often experience feelings of confusion, frustration, lack of control or anxiety.
+Because children with autism can have difficulty coping with many situations, they may often experience feelings of confusion, frustration, lack of control or anxiety.

->> Here’s a great video from The Huffington Post on what it’s like to be a child with autismThe video provides the child’s point of view as he enters a mall with his mother.
+Here’s a great video from Kidspot on what it’s like to be a child with autism.
+The video provides the child’s point of view as he enters a mall with his mother.

 Understandably, these feelings sometimes present as behavioural responses that are challenging for parents.
 The child might retreat to a quiet place, rock back and forth or display any number of behaviours to voice their wants, needs or concerns.

 Children with ASD are more likely to do socially inappropriate things, act aggressively and have tantrums, and less likely to respond to requests in a helpful way.
-This can be extremely frustrating for parents of ASD children, but it’s important to remember that there are reasons ASD children display challenging behaviours, and there are management strategies they can employ to help.
+This can be extremely frustrating for parents of ASD children, but it’s important to remember that there are reasons ASD children display challenging behaviours, and there are support strategies they can employ to help.

 Identify Behaviours, Triggers and Rewards